Scottish Challenge Cup: Format

 Until the 2025–26 season the Challenge Cup was a knock-out tournament.
 Within a regionalised format, clubs are paired at random and the first club drawn listed as the home team.
 The winner of each match progresses to the next round and the loser is eliminated from the tournament.
 Every match, including the final, is a one-legged tie that lasts 90 minutes plus any additional stoppage time.
 If no clear winner has been determined after 90 minutes of normal time, 30 minutes of extra time is played.
 If the score is still level after extra time then the winner is decided by a penalty shoot-out.

 From the 2016–17 season, the competition was expanded to 58 entrants.
 All Scottish Professional Football League (SPFL) clubs participated, with the thirty clubs from the Championship, League One and League Two now joined by Under-20 teams from the twelve Premiership clubs.
-Also participating by invitation will be four teams each from the Highland and Lowland Leagues and eight entrants from outside Scottish football – two each from the NIFL Premiership in Northern Ireland, the National League in England, League of Ireland and the Welsh Premier League in Wales, until 2021 when the decision was made to only have the Scottish clubs participating due to the ongoing coronavirus pandemic.
+Also participating by invitation would be four teams each from the Highland and Lowland Leagues and eight entrants from outside Scottish football – two each from the NIFL Premiership in Northern Ireland, the National League in England, League of Ireland and the Welsh Premier League in Wales, until 2021 when the decision was made to only have the Scottish clubs participating due to the COVID-19 pandemic.
 Teams are seeded to enter the competition over any of the first four rounds, after which eight teams will remain to contest the quarter-finals.
 The final is played at a neutral venue.

 In May 2024, it was announced the Cup would return to being Scottish-only for the 2024-25 season, with more Highland and Lowland League teams taking the place of the invited Northern Irish and Welsh clubs.

 In May 2025, it was announced that for the 2025–26 edition, the cup would be reformatted to involve a 'League Phase', similar to that introduced in UEFA club competitions.